 A minimum UL rating is often a requirement for commercial extinguishers.
 Even the US Coastguard uses UL as their certification benchmark for extinguishers on boats.

 3. Get the Right Size Extinguisher for your Situation.

-You should have a fire extinguisher in your kitchen and your garage.
+We feel it’s important to have a fire extinguisher in the kitchen and garage.
 These are two hot spots for fires.
 Your jurisdiction may have specific rules about what you need, but here’s what we like (this is not professional advice!)